-Top 5 4th Quarter Trades of Be - GuruFocus.com
+Top 5 4th Quarter Trades of BE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Beacon Capital Management, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were BEACON INVESTMENT ADVISORY SERVICES, INC.’s top five trades of the quarter.

-Beacon Capital Management, Inc. reduced their investment in NAS:VTIP by 3,063,394 shares.
-The trade had a 5.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.61.
+During the quarter, BEACON INVESTMENT ADVISORY SERVICES, INC. bought 53,587 shares of ARCA:SPY for a total holding of 78,951.
+The trade had a 1.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $395.76.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.